 One of those solar energy innovation bandwagon jumpers is the Kai-Lite Division of the Kalwall Corporation and it's nice to see that — instead of duplicating what someone else had already done — Kal-Lite seems to have brought an improvement to solar collector design.

 What the folks at Kai-Lite have done, see, is build an ordinary flat plate collector.
 Instead of using glass for the cover, though, Kai-Lite designers have used Sun-Lite, a special, "ice clear", shatter-resistant, fiberglass-reinforced sheet made by — you guessed it — Kal-Lite.
 The advantages?
 Sun-Lite allows approximately 5% more solar energy to enter the collector than a comparable pane of glass will admit.
-And, once that energy is inside
+And, once that energy is inside, the fiberglass-reinforced sheet (which is a better insulator) traps and holds up to 50% more heat than glass panels can retain.

 The Kal-Lite people also claim that their own special fiberglass/aluminum bonding system — developed over 21 years ago and used continuously since — assures a super snug seal all around the collector's cover.
 This "clamp-tite" glazing system, according to a Kai Lite press release, also makes it possible for the company to prefab individual flat plate covers or tops for whole arrays of collectors with the guarantee that the finished assemblies will be waterproof when erected on site.